denisecase/rfp-hunt/rfp-hunt.md

 products will be created and what platforms or technology stacks will be used for each instance.

-Designs and plans will be presented in Markdown or HTML with in-line images and tables (not Word).
+Designs and plans will be presented in the NW Jira, Markdown or HTML with in-line images and tables (not Word).

 We recommend different teams try different data stores, architecture approaches (e.g.microservices), and frameworks (e.g. Vue or Vanilla JavaScript custom components).

-Getting data and user interface correct FIRST are critical.
+Getting data correct first is critical.

-NO WORK MAY begin on any UI until the client and mentor have signed a sketch.
+Tasks should include getting client signoff on each UI screen before implementation.

 The contract will specify: